 Lightsail instances are virtual private servers in the AWS Cloud.
-You have several performance options starting at $3.5 per month.
+You have several performance options starting at $3.50 per month.
 If your application grows, and you need more memory, storage or compute, upgrading your instance is very easy.
-However, down downgrading is not supported natively, since Lightsail instances the data is stored in fixed sized SSD disks.
+However, downgrading is not supported natively, since Lightsail instances the data is stored in fixed sized SSD disks.

 This post described solution consisting of four main steps: